hutch888/binomial-calculator/README.md

 This app takes as inputs &theta; ,the probabilty of success for a Bernoulli trial, and n, the number of times the trial is repeated.
 It returns a binomial distribution and a binomial cumulative distribution.

 This app was created using [Create React App](https://github.com/facebook/create-react-app) and [Chart.js](https://www.chartjs.org/).
-My heartfelt thanks go to the hardwroking, talented developers behind those projects.
+My heartfelt thanks go to the hard-working, talented developers behind those projects.

 # Getting Started with Create React App